Blue Comet: Rolling stock

-As passenger traffic diminished, the G3s engines were withdrawn from Blue Comet service and other locomotives pulled the train.
-Frequently, one would find camelback locomotive 592 at the point, or other Pacifics.
-Pacific 820 was on the point for the only derailment of the Blue Comet on August 19, 1939.

 Crew

 Retirement and preservation

-All of the G3s Pacific 4-6-2 locomotives were scrapped by Luria Brothers between 1954-55.
+All of the G3s 4-6-2 Pacifics were withdrawn from service and scrapped by the Luria Brothers between 1954 and 1955 with none surviving into preservation.

-Coach "Winnecke", 1176, was scrapped in Red Bank during the 1980s.
+Coach No. 1176, Winnecke, was scrapped in Red Bank during the 1980s.
 In its last years, it had been used as a locker room.
-Various pieces of Winnecke were salvaged and eventually donated by the United Railroad Historical Society of New Jersey to the Black River & Western Railroad's restoration of CNJ coach 1009.
+Various pieces of Winnecke were salvaged and eventually donated by the United Railroad Historical Society of New Jersey to the Black River & Western Railroad's restoration of coach No. 1009.

-CNJ camelback locomotive #592 is preserved in the roundhouse at the Baltimore and Ohio Railroad Museum in Maryland.
+No. 592, a camelback locomotive, is preserved in the roundhouse at the Baltimore and Ohio Railroad Museum in Maryland.

-In Tuckahoe, New Jersey the Tri-State Railway Historical Society, Inc., has former Blue Comet observation car "Tempel" (later known as CNJ car #1169) parked awaiting restoration.
-The historical society would like to restore the car and use it in passenger service along the Cape May Seashore Lines.
+Observation car Tempel (later known as car No. 1169) was used as various rail offices throughout the 1960s until the mid 1980s.
+NJ Transit eventually donated Tempel to the Tri-State Railway Historical Society, Inc. and the car was moved to Morristown.
+Tempel would later be moved to South Plainfield and then in 2004 to Tuckahoe, New Jersey, with ownership of the car being transferred to the County Transportation Association of New Jersey.
+In 2023, Tempel was restored by the West Jersey Chapter of the National Railway Historical Society.

-The United Railroad Historical Society of New Jersey currently owns three cars, DeVico, Westphal, and D'Arrest.

-The "De Vico" (later known as CNJ #1178) observation car was in use by New Jersey Transit as an inspection car from 1982 until 1993.

-The car, renumbered NJT-1, was donated in 2003 to the United Railroad Historical Society of New Jersey (URHS), an organization that plans to restore the car.
-It currently is located in Boonton, NJ and has been recently painted in Blue Comet livery.
+The United Railroad Historical Society of New Jersey currently owns three cars, DeVico, Westphal and D'Arrest.
+The "DeVico" (later known as CNJ No. 1178) observation car was in use by NJ Transit as an inspection car from 1982 until 1993.
+The car, renumbered NJT-1, was donated in 2003 to the URHS to restore and repaint the car into its Blue Comet in Boonton, New Jersey.

-The "Westphal" (later known as CNJ #1172) and "D'Arrest" (later known as CNJ #1173). were stored for a long time at Winslow Junction, NJ awaiting plans for restoration.
-In March 2017, enough funds were secured to move them to Boonton, and Westphal was moved by truck from Winslow Junction to Boonton, followed by D'Arrest a few months later.
-In September of that year, both cars arrived in Boonton and were coupled up to the DeVico with plans for further restoration to return them to Blue Comet livery and be operated on excursions.
+The Westphal (later known as CNJ No. 1172) and D'Arrest (later known as CNJ No. 1173) were stored for a long time at Winslow Junction, New Jersey, awaiting plans for restoration.
+In March 2017, enough funds were secured to move them by truck from Winslow Junction to Boonton, followed by D'Arrest a few months later.
+In September of that year, both cars arrived in Boonton and were coupled up to the DeVico with plans for further restoration to return them to their Blue Comet livery and be operated on excursions.

-The combine "Halley" #300 was reconfigured, repainted and used in service on the Santa Fe Southern Railway.
-"Halley", a smoker/combine, has been modified a bit with the removal of the vestibules, and the baggage area window has been blanked out.
+The combination car, Halley, No. 300, was reconfigured, repainted and used in service on the Santa Fe Southern Railway.
+Halley has been modified a bit with the removal of the vestibules and the baggage area window has been blanked out.

-The dining car "Giaccobini" was too badly damaged in the 1939 wreck.
-It was never returned to service and spent the rest of its days as a freight office.
-It was eventually scrapped.

-In 2010 a "Jersey Coast" commuter club car, formerly used along the North Jersey Coast Line (but not in Blue Comet service), was rebuilt to appear like a Blue Comet observation car by the Whippany Railway Museum in Whippany, New Jersey.
+In 2010, a "Jersey Coast" commuter club car, formerly used along the North Jersey Coast Line (but not in Blue Comet service), was rebuilt to look like a Blue Comet observation car by the Whippany Railway Museum in Whippany, New Jersey.